zak-45/WLEDAudioSyncRTMood/README.md

 Trained models scikit-learn==0.23.2

-A 5 seconds delay is present, necessary time to capture and estimate mood.this is by default, can be changed with -cs.
+A 5 seconds delay is present, necessary time to capture and estimate mood.
+This is by default but can be changed with option -cs.

 Confirmed to work with python 3.8.9, other versions need deep analysis.